Derek Thorn

 Derek Thorn (born April 25, 1986) is an American professional stock car racing driver.
-He currently competes full-time in the SRL Southwest Tour.
+He currently competes full-time in the SRL Southwest Tour and the ASA STARS National Tour.
 He won the championship in the NASCAR K&N Pro Series West with Sunrise Ford Racing in 2013 and again in 2018 in a one-off season with SFR.
 In 2022, Thorn won the 55th Annual Snowball Derby.